krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 ## Contextual profiling
 {: #context-id }

-Continuous profiling together with possibility to extract a profile of a single request is very powerful.
+Continuous profiling together with the possibility to extract a profile of a single request is very powerful.
 Unfortunately there are applications where that is not enough.
 Some examples:

 - Any work that is delegated to different thread will be missed in that profile